 Most drivers have positive opinions of their car’s technology

-Researchers have reported that majority of drivers have positive impressions of their vehicle’s technology.
+Researchers have reported that the majority of drivers have positive impressions of their vehicle’s technology.
 At least two-thirds of owners trust their car’s technology.
-More than three-fourths reported that they found their car’s technology useful.
-At least seven in ten owners note that they want the same technology on the next year.
-As well they shoould.
+Over three-fourths reported that they found their car’s technology useful.
+At least seven in ten owners note that they want the same technology in the next year.
+As well as they should.

 Failure to understand the limitations of their car’s advanced driver assistance systems